sushichop/action-repository-permission/README.md

         echo "An actual permission was '${{ steps.permission.outputs.actual-permission }}'"
 ```

 You can set `none`, `read`, `write`, or `admin` to `required-permission`.
 In this action, the permission of a user trying to access the repository is named `actual-permission`.

-This action uses [GitHub API](https://docs.github.com/en/rest/reference/repos#get-repository-permissions-for-a-user) internally and sets `permitted` to true and returns 0 as exit code when `actual-permission` is equal or greater than `required-permission`.
+It uses [GitHub API](https://docs.github.com/en/rest/reference/repos#get-repository-permissions-for-a-user) internally and sets `permitted` to true and returns 0 as exit code when `actual-permission` is equal or greater than `required-permission`.

 Furthermore, you can also control various things flexibly according to the condition.